-demand of its customers[.]"
-Mot. to Intervene at 12.
+Here, Enbridge benefits from the Corps' grant of permits to Enbridge to undertake its proposed Line 3 replacement.
+Enbridge contends that a decision enjoining these authorizations and construction on Line 3 threatens Enbridge's interests in its replacement project.
+Mot. to Intervene at 5; see also Decl. of Barry Simonson ¶ 40, ECF No. 6-3 ("Simonson Decl.") ("Enbridge would potentially face a loss of the investment already incurred as well as a loss of future revenue[.]").
+Enbridge further argues that a decision in favor of Plaintiff would impair Enbridge's ability to proceed with the Project, as the activities authorized by the permits are necessary to complete construction.
+Mot. to Intervene at 5.
 The Court finds that these claimed injuries are sufficient to support standing.
 See, e.g., Wildearth Guardians, 272 F.R.D. at 19 (requiring prospective intervenor to "expend additional time and resources, with the ultimate outcome uncertain" constituted injury-in-fact supporting standing); id. ("[T]here is little doubt that resolution of this action in Plaintiff's favor would affect [intervenor's] financial . . . stake in the development of coal mining operations[.]").
-In addition, the claimed injuries are "fairly traceable to the judicial intervention" (setting aside the Permit) and a decision in Enbridge's favor would plainly prevent it from incurring the claimed injuries.
+In addition, the claimed injuries are "fairly traceable to the judicial intervention" (setting aside the Corps' permit) and a decision in Enbridge's favor would plainly prevent it from incurring the claimed injuries.
 See Cty. of San Miguel, Colorado v.
 MacDonald, 244 F.R.D.
 36, 45 (D.D.C.
 2007).